proshunsuke/niconama-client/README.md

 ## setLiveInfo(liveId: string, session: string)

-create Live instance with liveId and session
+create Live instance with liveId and session. liveId is the string starting with `lv` in niconico live URL

+ex. http://live.nicovideo.jp/watch/lv0000000

-liveId is the string starting with "lv" in niconico live URL ex. http://live.nicovideo.jp/watch/lv0000000 in this case, "lv0000000" is the liveId
+In this case, `lv0000000` is the liveId

 ## liveComments()